Fargo showrunner Noah Hawley explains UFO encounter

 ENTERTAINMENT WEEKLY: You've been teasing "The Massacre at Sioux Falls" since season one.
 How long did you know what you were going to do there, and did you change anything significant along the way?

 Noah Hawley: All we knew coming out of our first year was there was a massacre in Sioux Falls.
 Part of the fun of figuring out the second year was deciding when that was going to happen.
 We could have started the season with that, it could have been in the middle, or the end.
 We wanted to do it in an organic way that would bring these characters into collision.
-Certainly the characters who survived long enough to collide are not the ones you thought would survive, or the ones you thought would be the big players.
-I don’t think anybody thought Hanzee (Zahn McClarnon) would be the driving force into our endgame, which is very exciting.
-We were always wondering if we were going to find the right actor [to play Hanzee]; it’s not a role you see a lot on TV, and luckily Zahn walked in the room.
-He’s just phenomenal in the role.
+Certainly, the characters who survived long enough to collide are not the ones you thought would survive or the ones you thought would be the big players.
+I don't think anybody thought Hanzee (Zahn McClarnon) would be the driving force into our endgame, which is very exciting.
+We were always wondering if we were going to find the right actor [to play Hanzee]; it's not a role you see a lot on TV, and luckily Zahn walked in the room.
+He's just phenomenal in the role.
 He owns the screen without ever saying that much.
-We also set up all three parties to collide, but the reality is Mike Milligan (Bokeem Woodbine) doesn’t even make it there.
+We also set up all three parties to collide, but the reality is Mike Milligan (Bokeem Woodbine) doesn't even make it there.
 Potentially it could be a polarizing hour, even before you even see a UFO.
-I’m very attracted the idea of unpredictability.
-If you make your characters real characters and set them in motion, they’re not always going to end up where the audience thinks they’ll end up.
+I'm very attracted to the idea of unpredictability.
+If you make your characters real characters and set them in motion, they're not always going to end up where the audience thinks they'll end up.